osmosis-labs/beaker/docs/config/global.md

 * **`networks`** : Map < String, Network >

    >
-   > Map of the available network to interact with via beaker
+   > Map of the available network configuration to interact with via beaker
    >

   * **`chain_id`** : String

+     >
+     > Chain id used for defining which network you are operating on
      >